chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

 client reregister
 -----------------------------------------------------
-The following ``knife client reregister`` settings can be added to the knife.rb file:
+The following ``knife client reregister`` settings can be added to the config.rb file:

 ``knife[:file]``
    Adds the the ``--file`` option.

 configure
 -----------------------------------------------------
-The following ``knife configure`` settings can be added to the knife.rb file:
+The following ``knife configure`` settings can be added to the config.rb file:

 ``knife[:admin_client_name]``
    The name of the admin client that is passed as part of the command itself.